beatrizsaldana/diseaseBurden_shared/README.md

 ##### Description
 The script first appends the genomic position of variant associated with every HGMD trait/disease, in the chromosome:position format, and then makes a list of all variants per ontology category.

+### 4. Ontology Result Analysis

+#### Result Normalization
+##### Script Used
+- ontology_normalize.pl
+##### Description
+The script normalizes the results of ontology_snpFreq.pl by the population size and by the number of SNPs per ontology category.

+#### Statistical Analysis (Calculating Z scores)
+##### Script Used
+- ontology_zscores.pl
+##### Description
+The script calculates the z-scores of every ontology category.
+The population standard deviation is used for this calculation.

 #### Finding Categories of Interest
-##### Script Used
+##### Scripts Used
 - ancestryComparison.pl
+- aswPelComparison.pl
-###### Description
+##### Description
-The script compares the results from the ontology_snpFreq.pl script of the ancestral populations, and if there is a significant difference, it will output the categories of interest.
+The scripts compares the results of the ontology based on ancestral populations and admixed populations. of the ancestral populations, and if there is a significant difference, it will output the categories of interest.
 The "significance" parameter is inuted by the user (percent difference).
 We decided to compare ancestral populations to avoid imposing our hypothesis onto the results.

+#### Making Plots
+##### Script Used
+- ontologyPlots.R
+###### Description
+The script generates column (bar) plots for the "categories of interest" in the ontology.

 ## Script Description